Femtosecond Pulse Compressors

 • Correct for Material Dispersion in the 700 to 1050 nm Wavelength Range

-The pulse compressor supports operating wavelengths from 700 to 1050 nm, making it compatible with the Tiberius® laser, as well as many other common Ti:Sapphire laser systems including Coherent's Chameleon laser family.
+The pulse compressor supports operating wavelengths from 700 to 1050 nm, making it compatible with many common Ti:Sapphire laser systems including Coherent's Chameleon laser family.
 The range of possible dispersion compensation values as a function of wavelength are shown in the plot found in the table to the right.

 Aperture Being Installed in FSPC